Mondays and Wednesdays 9:00 a.m. -10:15 a.m.

 Bienvenue!
 In French 1, students learn to communicate by speaking, reading, writing, and understanding written and spoken French.
 By the end of this year long class, students will be able to ask and answer questions and maintain and understand a simple conversation on general topics, and build their comfort level with reading and understand written information.
 Not offered Fall 2018.

 Monday and Wednesdays 1:45 - 3:00 p.m.

 This is a high school level course where students learn engineering practices by hands-on activities and design projects which involve designing, building, and testing engineering solutions to target problems.
 In this 30-week elective course, we will provide an introduction to the world of engineering, expose students to potential careers in an engineering discipline, and study the steps of the engineering process.
-For more information on this course please click here.
+Not offered Fall 2018.

 2018-2019 high school credit: Excel, iLEAD (customized track), Sky Mountain

 Can you tell me more about the referral bonus?